HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 The main library offered by Dinamo to interact with the HSM device [is available in C language](https://manual.dinamonetworks.io/c/index.html).

 A proof-of concept application was partially developed in C as a bridge between the Wallet Lib javascript environment and the C environment.
 A dedicated design will be written about this interface, but in short:
 - The C code expects to be called from the operating system.
-In NodeJS terms this menas using [`child_process.spawn()`](https://nodejs.org/docs/latest-v18.x/api/child_process.html#child_processspawncommand-args-options)
+In Node.js terms this means using [`child_process.spawn()`](https://nodejs.org/docs/latest-v18.x/api/child_process.html#child_processspawncommand-args-options)
 - Parameters such as the derivation path and input data to be signed should be passed through `stdin`, not the `argv` command parameters.
 This avoids leaking sensitive data to the public command line history of the OS
 - Responses are sent through `stdout` and read using the child process `stdout.on('data')` event listener